wp-plugins/payhub-payment-gateway-for-woocommerce/readme.txt

 === PayHub Plugin For WooCommerce ===
-Contributors: EJ Costiniano, Lon Sun
+Contributors: PayHub
 Website: http://payhub.com
 Tags: woocommerce, payment, gateway, credit card, visa, mastercard Requires at least: 3.5
 Tested up to: 3.8.1
-Stable tag: 1.0.9
+Stable tag: 1.0.10
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 PayHub gateway plugin for the WooCommerce system.
 It allows you to accept credit cards directly from the WooCommerce checkout page.

 == Description ==
-This plugin works specifically with the WooCommerce ecommerce plugin.
+This plugin works specifically with the WooCommerce 2.x ecommerce plugin.
 It allows you to accept credit card payments through WooCommerce, using PayHub as the payment gateway.
 Please note, a PayHub account is required to process transactions.
 Contact us using the info below to setup an account.

 == Changelog ==